deficollective/defiscan/src/content/protocols/pendle.md

 The Pendle V2 protocol exhibits a high degree of autonomy for its core operations on Ethereum, with critical external dependencies limited to cross-chain functionality.

 Pendle employs an oracle system fully integrated into its market contracts, functioning similarly to UniswapV3 TWAPs.
 These oracles rely exclusively on Pendle market activity without requiring external data feeds.
-All essential protocol functions including swaps, pricing, minting and redeeming depend on these internal oracles, ensuring complete independence for critical operations on Ethereum.
+While Pendle's own internal operations do not depend on these oracles, they serve as important price feeds for external protocols integrating with Pendle.
+All essential protocol functions including swaps, pricing, minting and redeeming operate independently, ensuring complete autonomy for critical operations on Ethereum.

 The only significant external dependency for Pendle is LayerZero for cross-chain communications.
 LayerZero Protocol itself is immutable and fully permissionless.
 The protocol will exist indefinitely even if Layer0 Labs, the company that developed the LayerZero Protocol, ceases to exist.
 Layer0 Labs' role in the LayerZero protocol is reduced to deploying immutable Endpoints on new chains.
 These endpoints reference each other and thereby enable the cross-chain communication network.
 If Layer0 Labs ceases to exist, no new chains are added to the cross-chain network, but the existing network is not affected.